cjmcdonald42/mxMoodle/blocks/mxschool_dash_nurse/README.md

 - [local_signout v3.1](/local/mxschool/README.md) (2019081400)

 ## Credits
-v3.0 of this plugin was developed alongside v3.0 of the local_mxschool plugin in 2018 by:
-- Jeremiah DeGreeff, Class of 2019 <jrdegreeff@mxschool.edu>
-- Charles J McDonald, Academic Technology Specialist <cjmcdonald@mxschool.edu>

-v3.1 of this plugin was developed alongside v3.1 of the local_mxschool plugin in 2019 by:
+v1.0 of this plugin was developed alongside v3.1 of the local_mxschool plugin in 2020 by:
-- Jeremiah DeGreeff, Class of 2019 <jrdegreeff@mxschool.edu>
 - Charles J McDonald, Academic Technology Specialist <cjmcdonald@mxschool.edu>

 ## License